Here’s a look at the warning signs that preceded the terrorist attacks of September 11, 2001.

 January 6, 1995 - Abdul Hakim Murad is arrested in Manila, Philippines.
-Murad details plans to blow up U.S airliners over the Pacific and to crash a plane packed with explosives into either CIA headquarters or another U.S. federal building.
+He details plans to blow up US airliners over the Pacific and to crash a plane packed with explosives into either the CIA headquarters or another US federal building.

-October 8, 1998 - The FAA warns airlines and airports to maintain a "high degree of alertness."
-The warning is in response to statements made by Osama bin Laden in the aftermath of the U.S. bombings of al Qaeda targets in Afghanistan and Sudan.
+October 8, 1998 - The FAA warns airlines and airports to maintain a “high degree of alertness.”
+The warning is in response to statements made by bin Laden in the aftermath of the US bombings of al Qaeda targets in Afghanistan and Sudan.

 1999 - French intelligence puts Zacarias Moussaoui on a watch list of suspected terrorists.